carson-ops/carson-ops/README.md

 - 📦 **[loader](#)** – CLI tool in C for downloading & extracting RAR files (partly AI-assisted).
 - 🕹 **[Cookie Clicker CLI](#)** – Python automation menu to interact with the web version of Cookie Clicker.
 - 🚗 **[2D Pygame Car Simulation](#)** – Top-down car game with different vehicle types and physics.

+> 🔒 These repositories are kept private.
+> Please contact **Carson R.** to request access to see these projects.
+Thank you!

 ---